sunpy/sunpy-soar/README.rst

 Example usage
 -------------

-The code below gives an example of how to search for sunpy data using `sunpy.net.Fido`:
+The code below gives an example of how to search and download Solar Orbiter data using ``sunpy.net.Fido``:

 .. code-block:: python